 But even strong children have to battle their surroundings as they grow up in the city of Milwaukee.
 St. Marcus is committed to every child’s success and well-being.
 NO EXCUSES.

-One hundred schools in Milwaukee have an enrollment of at least 80% African American students and at least 80% low-income students (2015-2016).
-These schools serve approximately 36,000 students.
+Ninety-six schools in Milwaukee have an enrollment of at least 80% African American students and at least 80% low-income students.
+These schools serve approximately 30,000 students.
 St. Marcus is among them.
-The average reading proficiency rate in these one hundred 80/80 schools is 9.3%, about half the shockingly low district wide proficiency rate of 19.7%.
-St. Marcus ranks fourth after more than ten years of expansion and the addition of nearly 800 new students from public, private, and charter schools.
-St. Marcus is a leader among 80/80 schools and in the city of Milwaukee.
+The average reading proficiency rate in these ninety-six 80/80 schools is 9.4%.
+This number is half of the already low district-wide proficiency rate of 20.1% and a fifth of the state proficiency of 44.5%.

 St. Marcus knows what works and what it takes to open doors of lifelong success for students.
 St. Marcus’ record of success is well documented.